M-E-Rademaker/MyDesk/BookCollection.md

      Year: 2011
      Edition: 1

 Description: This book is perfectly suited for those who already know some R and are not totally new to programming in general.
-As the book uses some more advanced terminology and covers topics that are probably not of interest to beginners (such as efficiency considerations or parell computing) I'd recommend this book to all those who want to deepen their understanding of the language and take their experience up one level by getting systematic advice on how to do things in R.
+As the book uses some more advanced terminology and covers topics that are probably not of interest to beginners (such as efficiency considerations or paralell computing) I'd recommend this book to all those who want to deepen their understanding of the language and take their experience up one level by getting systematic advice on how to do things in R.

 1. Title: **R for Data Science**
      Author: Garrett Grolemund and Hadley Wickham